drfloob/_tree/README.md

 Run benchmarks with `grunt benchmark:all`

-**Coverage**: Test coverage is at 98% functions, 94% statements, 94% lines, and 87% branches.
+**Coverage**: Test coverage is at 97% statements, 93% branches, 98% functions, and 97% lines.

 Coverage is analyzed every time you run `grunt test`.
 You can view the coverage report locally at `coverage/index.html`.